 The concept of domicile is not relevant for taxation in Canada.

 The primary basis for taxation in Canada is the residence of the taxpayer.
 Residence in Canada is generally determined by factual criteria.

 An individual is resident in Canada if Canada is the place where the individual, in the settled routine of their life, regularly, normally or customarily lives.
 In addition, an individual who sojourns (that is, temporarily resides) in Canada for 183 or more days during a year is deemed to be resident in Canada throughout that year (Income Tax Act (Canada)) (Tax Act).

-A taxpayer who is resident in Canada under Canadian domestic law and is also resident in another country may be deemed by a tax treaty to be resident in only one country for tax purposes.
+A taxpayer who is resident in Canada under Canadian domestic law and is also resident in another country under the domestic law of that country may be deemed by a tax treaty to be resident in only one country for tax purposes.

 Taxation on exit

-An individual who ceases to be resident in Canada is deemed to dispose of and reclaim the property they own (subject to exceptions including for certain Canadian real estate, business property and registered plans) at fair market value (FMV).
+An individual who ceases to be resident in Canada is deemed to dispose of and reacquire the property they own (subject to exceptions including for certain Canadian real estate, business property and registered plans) at fair market value (FMV).
 The resulting capital gain is subject to tax in Canada.
 Payment of the departure tax can be delayed by posting security to the Canada Revenue Agency (CRA).
-A subsequent loss on the property can offset the gain.

 The deemed disposition and reacquisition on emigration (see Question 3) does not apply to property held by individuals who have been resident in Canada for a period or periods totalling five years or less in the ten years preceding departure, if such property was acquired before the time when the individual last became resident in Canada or was inherited.